amal-nassih/virtual-keyboard/README.md

 ### General Info
 ***
 I choose to implement a code that give us a virtual keyboard which can be used by opening our webcam and moving our hands.
-I learned i lot in this project :
+I learned a lot in this project :
 * working with python libraries
 * landmark detection ...